-Generating optimal query plans for distributed execution requires knowledge of how the data is partitioned across the available processes~\cite{databricks,spark,bruno24-uqo,bigquery}.
-For example, a join between two partitioned tables could proceed in one of several ways as listed below. \begin{itemize}[leftmargin=*] \item If both tables are partitioned on the join keys, then join locally. \item Broadcast one of the tables and then join locally. \item Partition and shuffle both tables and then join locally. \end{itemize}
+Generating optimal query plans for distributed execution requires knowledge of how the data is partitioned across the processes~\cite{databricks,spark,bruno24-uqo,bigquery}.
+For example, a join between two partitioned tables could proceed in one of the following ways: \begin{itemize}[leftmargin=*] \item If both tables are partitioned on the join keys, then join locally. \item Broadcast one of the tables and then join locally. \item Partition and shuffle both tables and then join locally. \end{itemize}

-Figure ~\ref{fig:example-plan} shows an example using a part of TPC-H Q19 and its query plan.
+Figure~\ref {fig:example-plan} shows an example using a part of TPC-H Q19 and its query plan.
 The input tables to the join, \texttt{LINEITEM} and \texttt{PART} (both after applying filter predicates), are not partitioned by their join keys (\texttt{l\_partkey}, \texttt{p\_partkey}), and hence the plan requires a data exchange before the join operation.
 One option would be to shuffle both \texttt{LINEITEM} and \texttt{PART} so that they get partitioned using their join keys.
 Another option is to broadcast the smaller table, \texttt{PART} (filtered), instead.
 This second option does not require a (costly) shuffle of \texttt{LINEITEM} (filtered) before the join can proceed, but uses up more memory to hold the broadcasted \texttt{PART} (filtered) table.
 In this case, we insert the broadcast operator in the query plan as shown in the figure.